templaza/tz_portfolio/README.md

 15/01/2019 - 2.1.2

-	- Fix error when Cookie return 'undefined' on Portfolio page
+	- Fix error when Cookie return 'undefined' on Portfolio page.
 	- Fix notice when homeid not set.

 04/01/2019 - 2.1.1